MingchenXia/home/readme.md

 My name in Chinese: 夏铭辰(Simplified)/夏銘辰(Traditional)

-Email: <xiamingchen2008@gmail.com> (The IMJ email address is still in use, but will expire soon.)
+Email: <xiamingchen2008@gmail.com> (I no longer check the IMJ email address everyday.)

 I'm currently interested in the reverse Andreotti--Grauert theorems and Swedish.
 Updated on Aug 21, 2024.